Nikhil-U-Kundar/Full-Stack-RealEstate_website/README.md

 ## Overview

-Our full-stack real estate website offers a seamless user experience, combining HTML, CSS, and JavaScript for a responsive frontend, and MongoDB and Node.js for a robust backend.
+Our full-stack real estate website offers a seamless user experience, combining HTML, CSS, and JavaScript for a  frontend, and MongoDB and Node.js for a robust backend.

 ## Features